 My pet lab loves going out for walks.
-But no matter how long it has been since he last relieved his bowels, he refuses to step out in the harsh sun for his post lunch walk.
+But no matter how long it has been since he last relieved his bowels, he refuses to step out in the harsh sun for his post-lunch walk.
 Well, he’s been lucky to have a home with amenities to help him get through the extreme heat.
 But what about the strays out there – do they have an option?

 For once, I loathe my country for being so hard on these animals to survive in.
 Our strays are literally orphans who run rampant on the streets most of the time, with minimal or no supervision and help of any kind.
-Be it the birds, dogs, cats, monkeys, cows or buffaloes.
-Some of our festivities only add to their never ending woes.
+Be it the birds, dogs, cats, monkeys, cows, or buffaloes.
+Some of our festivities only add to their never-ending woes.

 Come the festival of Diwali – ‘the festival of lights’ or a fat Indian wedding, we express our joy by bursting loud crackers which not only create noise pollution but also emit harmful chemicals into the atmosphere.
 These emissions are equally hazardous for all-both humans and animals.
 The loud noises that these fireworks produce, sometimes alarm these animals to the extent that it sends them running in a frenzy which ends in some kind of accident by either being run over by a vehicle or stepping on a live firework on the road.
 Even birds do the disappearing act when the fireworks start bursting!
-I guess, the sound, smoke and harsh lights makes it just too unbearable for them.
+I guess the sound, smoke, and harsh lights makes it just too unbearable for them.
 Come to think of it, we used to have so many sparrows around here but they seem to be turning extinct.
 I hardly see them anymore.

-I know a family in Mumbai which feeds 27 odd stray dogs every single evening since last 8 years.
-The brainchild behind this action was their 15 year old daughter.
+I know a family in Mumbai which feeds 27 odd stray dogs every single evening for last 8 years.
+The brainchild behind this action was their 15-year-old daughter.
 If someone as young as her could have that kind of compassion for stray animals, why can’t you and me?
 If only each of us could do our bit to give these animals the slightest of relief, wouldn’t it make at least some difference to the existence of these helpless beings?
 Not on a large scale, but in some minuscule way.
 If you can’t feed them at least don’t cause harm to them.
 None of the facts stated above are new to us.
 We all are aware of them, yet we go on committing the same mistakes over and over again.
-The least you could do is say no to fireworks, kite flying, loud music, go easy with the usage and be cautious with the disposal of non-biodegradable items.
+The least you could do is say no to fireworks, kite flying, loud music, go easy with the usage, and be cautious with the disposal of non-biodegradable items.